 The early Chinese astronomers thought that the Polaris or Purple Star was in the core of heaven and the Heavenly Emperor chose the Purple Palace as His home.
 That’s why the emperor’s palace here on earth was known as the Purple Palace.
-Entering the palace is forbidden if special permission from the emperor was not secured.
+Entering the palace is forbidden if special permission from the emperor is not secured.
 Therefore, it was called “The Purple Forbidden City” or “The Forbidden City”.

 The Current Forbidden City

-Nowadays, it is commonly called as the Palace Museum.
+Nowadays, it is commonly called the Palace Museum.
 It is located to the north of another famous tourist spot in Beijing, Tiananmen Square.
 The palace’s shape is rectangular and covers a total of 74 hectares making it the largest palace complex in the world.
 Its surrounding has a 52-meter-wide moat and a 10-meter-high wall.

 There are 8,700 rooms inside the palace and its wall has a gate on every side.
 The gate in the south is called the Meridian or Wumen Gate while the gate in the north is named Gate of Divine Prowess or Shenwumen.
 The distance between the two gates is 961 meters or 1,051 yards.
 On the other hand, the distance between the east and west gates measures 753 meters or 823 yards.
 On each of the four corners of the palace’s wall, there are distinctive and skillfully structured towers that were used to have a good view of the whole palace as well as the city outside.